S. Janaki: Malayalam films

-S Janaki and Malayalam songs are inseparable, she sang her first Malayalam song back in 1957.
-She practiced the correct accent and the nuances of the language which later made her one of the most sought after singers in the industry.
-She was the favorite of many popular music composers like V Dakshinamoorthi, MS Baburaj, Shyam, MB Sreenivasan, A.T.Ummer, and Salil Choudhary.
+S. Janaki and Malayalam songs are inseparable, and she sang her first Malayalam song in 1957.
+She practiced the correct accent and the nuances of the language, which made her one of the most sought-after singers in the industry.
+She was the favorite of many popular music composers like V Dakshinamoorthi, MS Baburaj, Shyam, MB Sreenivasan, A.T.Ummer and Salil Choudhary.

-S Janaki went on to sing thousands of songs from early 1960s to mid 80s.
-She received her first Kerala state film award for best singer in 1970 and went on to win the same almost every year for the next 15 years.
+S. Janaki went on to sing thousands of songs from the early 1960s to the mid-80s.
+She received her first Kerala state film award for best singer in 1970 and went on to win the same award almost every year for the next 15 years.
 It was her command over the language and perfect diction that took her to great heights in Malayalam films.
-S Janaki is perhaps the only non-Malayali artist who has won maximum awards in Malayalam films.
+S. Janaki is perhaps the only non-Malayali artist who has won the maximum awards in Malayalam films.

 Some of her hit solo tracks in Malayalam films are: